Skip to main content

 Copied

 Better software outcomes start with better scope definition.
-The estimate that follows a thorough discovery exercise is generally more reliable than one that arrives before the requirements are written down.
+The estimate that follows a thorough discovery exercise tends to be more reliable, and the conversation around it tends to be shorter.
+The estimate that arrives before the requirements are written down has nothing solid underneath it, no matter how confident it sounds.

-If your team is scoping a software initiative now, then send your current requirements through our contact page this week, and we will suggest a practical discovery structure.
+If your team is scoping a software initiative now, then what would the right first step look like, and would you be open to sending your current requirements through our contact page?
+We will respond with a practical discovery structure.

 Need help translating software requirements into a realistic first phase?